 The second largest denomination in the Latter Day Saint movement, Community of Christ holds the keys of the First Presidency passed down from Sidney Rigdon.
 Rigdon was the only surviving member of the First Presidency of the original church.
 Because of this, Community of Christ has been able to add to the Doctrine and Covenants even to this day.

 For the time being, both the Latter-day Saint and Community of Christ Doctrine and Covenants are used in the Fellowship.
 We refer to these records for revelations and sustained documents from April 6, 1830 on.
 We do not see the Latter-day Saint’s Official Declarations as canon as both refer to policies never practiced in the Fellowship, namely excluding “blacks” from the priesthood, and teaching polygamy as a saving ordinance.
+We follow the teachings of the original Church, ordaining all called of God regardless of race, sexual orientation, or gender.

 “I will come to visions and revelations of the Lord.”
 2 Corinthians 12:1b